-Each weekend consists of some fourteen hours of practical instruction in the application of therapeutic techniques, combined with lectures on the various theories involved.
-Starting at 10am each day and finishing at 5pm, gives approximately 258 hours of class contact for the first three stages of the training up to Diploma level.
+Each weekend consists of some sixteen hours of practical instruction in the application of therapeutic techniques, combined with lectures on the various theories involved.
+This gives approximately 258 hours of live class contact for the first three stages of the training up to Diploma level.

 The total number of study hours required to complete the course varies depending on what prior knowledge a student brings to the course.
-However, monitoring of past students’ study patterns suggests that for a student with little prior knowledge of hypnosis, psychotherapy or psychology, total study hours up to UKCP registration level may amount to 1,800 hours over a four year period.
+However, monitoring of past students’ study patterns suggests that for a student with little prior knowledge of hypnosis, psychotherapy or psychology, total study hours up to UKCP registration level may amount to 1,800 hours over a four-year period.
+This total includes class contact and supported self-study, self-development, supervision and self-therapy.

 Outline of syllabus: fundamentals of hypnosis, basic hypnotherapeutic techniques, contra-indications, simple relaxation/suggestion therapy